TBD54566975/did-dht/spec/spec.md

 ### Retained DID Set

 A [[ref:Retained DID Set]] refers to the set of DIDs a [[ref:Gateway]] retains and republishes to the DHT.
 A [[ref:Gateway]] may choose to surface additional [APIs](#gateway-api) based on this set, such as providing a [type index](#type-indexing).

+To safeguard equitable access to the resources of [[ref:Gateways]], which are publicly accessible and potentially subject to [a high volume of requests](#rate-limiting), we suggest an ****OPTIONAL**** mechanism aimed at upholding fairness in the retention and republishing of record sets by [[ref:Gateways]].
+This mechanism, referred to as a [[ref:Retention Proof]], requires clients to generate a proof value for write requests.
+This process guarantees that the amount of work done by a client is proportional to the duration of data retention and republishing a [[ref:Gateway]] performs.
+This mechanism enhances the overall reliability and effectiveness of [[ref:Gateways]] in managing requests.

 #### Generating a Retention Proof